Chimera patterns in conservative systems and ultracold atoms with mediated nonlocal hopping: Chimera patterns in the NLHM

 where the dynamic equations for $\dot{a}_{i}$ and $\dot{a}_{i}^{*}$ are substituted above.
 Suppose all lattice sites have the same number of particles $|a_{i}|^{2}=n$, then the equation becomes

 Let $\chi=2U_{loss}/\hbar$ and then by solving the equation, we have

 where $n_{0}$ is the initial number of particles per site.
 Suppose $n_{0}$ is very large, then the time for half of the particle to become lost is $\chi t=2$ or $U_{loss}t/\hbar=1$.
-As shown in Fig. \ref{fig: nlhm-loss}, the phase of the chimera patterns changes only slightly compared to the lossless case on timescales where many more than half of the particles remain in the system.
+As shown by the order parameter $|\mathcal{O}_i|$ in Fig. \ref{fig: nlhm1d-loss}, the system becomes more and more coherent over time with loss.
+Moreover, as shown in Fig. \ref{fig: nlhm-loss}, the phase of the chimera patterns changes slightly compared to the lossless case on timescales where many more than half of the particles remain in the system.